Vasissualiyp/GIZMO-MUSIC_tutorial/docs/trillium_setup.md

 Set `SYSTYPE` in `Makefile.systype` to `Trillium`.
 You can get more tips from Vasilii in `Makefile`, in the segment that you just pasted.

+Another thing to do as of Sept.
+2025 (if you are using the latest master branch from August 12th), is fix the imbalanced brackets if your code fails to compile.
+Namely, add 2 brackets in line 861 in file `galaxy_sf/blackholes/blackhole_swallow_and_kick.c`

 You're all set to [run GIZMO](gizmo_setup.md).

 ### Things to do before you run MUSIC: